ChihchengHsieh/watermarking/result_analysis.md

 We compare our learned watermark detector (**Ours**) against a PSNR-based baseline (**PSNR**) under multiple real-world attack scenarios.
 Both models are evaluated using **Accuracy** (threshold = 0.5) and **AUROC** (threshold-independent separability).
-For PSNR, we apply a **sigmoid mapping with a threshold of –4**, which converts PSNR values into probabilities before computing metrics.
+For PSNR, we apply a **threshold of –4**, which converts PSNR values into probabilities before computing metrics.

 ### Attack Types Explained